-Tire Rack Street Survival Driving School
+Tire Rack Street Survival (TRSS)

 Real world.
 Hands on!

-Rather than studying driver’s manual theory, the primary emphasis of the program is a “hands on” driving experience with in car skills development in a very safe, purpose built, closely supervised training environment.
+Rather than studying driver’s manual theory, the primary emphasis of the program is a “hands on” driving experience with in-car skills development in a very safe, purpose-built, closely supervised training environment.

 How important is it that new drivers learn Street Survival skills?
-Consider these facts:

-- Stats Canada reports that motor vehicle accidents are the leading cause of death among drivers in their first 10 years of driving.
+- Stats Canada reports vehicle accidents account for over 70 percent of accidental deaths among drivers in their first 10 years of driving.

 - A 16-year-old is 20 percent more likely to be killed in a crash than an adult.

 - Nearly 50 percent of teen-driver fatality accidents involve a single vehicle!

 CBC News: Street Survival auto school brings dangers of distracted driving to forefront for young Calgarians

 TRSS School: Saturday June 3th, 2023 and Sunday June 4th, 2023, 7:30 am to 4:30 pm at the Calgary Police Service Training Grounds.